FRESH AiR LIVE ART PLATFORM

-FRESH AiR is a brand new initiative from Queen Mary, University of London offering recent Live Art graduates and emergent artists in London support, advice and professional development.
+FRESH AiR is a new initiative from Queen Mary, University of London offering recent Live Art graduates and emergent artists in London support, advice, professional development and a performance platform.

 FRESH AiR is part of Queen Mary’s wider Artists in Residence (AiR) project – an in-house initiative to sustain established Live Art practitioners, support emerging artists, and invest in the spaces that nurture their work and audiences.